jmaggio14/imagepypelines/README.md

 printer.set_log_level('error') # only error and critical functions will print
 ```

 (this system is exactly the same as log_levels in python's [`logging`](https://docs.python.org/3.7/library/logging.html) module )

+### disable or enabling certain printers
+Sometimes you may only want to see printouts from a specific class or function. you can do this
+with the `whitelist_printer`, `blacklist_printer`, or `disable_all_printers` functions

 ### default printer
 there's a default printer in `imsciutils` which is accessible through functions in the main module